Executive Director - Melissa Valcourt, MSLD

 Venues in which John Fenley has given keynote presentations include: NH Direct Support Provider Conference, Family and Caregiver Support Conference, and Self Advocacy: Learn it!
 Live it!
 Love it!
 Conference.
 He has been invited to speak at trainings for: the NH Bureau of Developmental Services, NH Institute on Disabilities, and the NH Leadership Series.
 In 2014 he presented at the Massachusetts Direct Support Provider Conference.
 With a style more conversational than lecture, John Fenley is sure to engage any audience with his passion and humor.

-Activities Specialist – Merrie Hedges
+Enrichment Specialist – Merrie Hedges

 Merrie has lived in the northeast most of her life, graduating from Kearsarge Regional High School in 2001.
 Merrie has several years experience working with and helping to care for those with special needs.

 Merrie enjoys volunteering.
 For the last six years, she has worked in conjunction with the Friends of Springfield Fire-Rescue and is currently a member of the board.